qqwang-berkeley/JUM/README.md

 - The analysis functions in the current version are complete.
 I will continue to simplify the user-interface.

-**Annouce the launch of JUM V2.0.
+## H2 Annouce the launch of JUM V2.0.
 Significant speed improvement (>20X) and updated user-friendly output formats.
 **Complete manual for V2.0: <https://github.com/qqwang-berkeley/JUM/wiki/A-Hitchhiker's-guide-to-JUM-(version-2.0-and-up)>

 Complete manual for V1.3.12: <https://github.com/qqwang-berkeley/JUM/wiki/A-Hitchhiker's-guide-to-JUM-(version-1.3.12)>